Describes an event from a

 Touch event has been received

-The DPI factor of the window has changed.
+The window’s scale factor has changed.

 The following user actions can cause DPI changes: